-Some companies work with a federal agency and still pay the ransom.CNA Financial, for example, paid a $40 million ransom while working with the U.S. Secret Service because it was the best option to protect its business and stolen data, Furtado said.
+Some organizations work with a federal agency and still pay the ransom.CNA Financial, for example, paid a $40 million ransom while working with the U.S. Secret Service because it was the best option to protect its business and stolen data, Furtado said.

 The ransomware negotiation process

-"A lot of times, we have a good idea whether they're going to be open to negotiations and reduction in price and what that might even be," said Mark Lance, senior director of cyberdefense at GuidePoint Security.
+"A lot of times, we have a good idea whether they're going to be open to negotiations and reduction in price and what that might even be," said Mark Lance, vice president of digital forensics and incident response and threat intelligence at GuidePoint Security.
 "These threat actors engage because, while they're not trying to take as little money as possible, they don't want to walk away from the money either, in most circumstances."

-Finally, the consultants help with the ransomware recovery process and monitor to ensure the threat actor doesn't upload the company's data online in a double extortion attack.
+Finally, the consultants help with the ransomware recovery process and can monitor to ensure the threat actor doesn't upload the company's data online in a double extortion attack.

 Ransomware negotiation services vs. cyber insurance

 Negotiation services have existed for a while, with some available before cyber insurance was introduced.
 That said, the two aren't completely separate, said Dave Gruber, analyst at TechTarget's Enterprise Strategy Group.
 "Some cyber insurance providers work with negotiation experts to help reduce claim payouts."

 Organizations with cyber insurance should keep their contracts secure, Schmitt noted.
 Threat actors are wise to cyber insurance and, if they find a contract on their victim's systems, will use that information during negotiations.
 "They'll say, 'We know your policy covers $250,000, so that's the amount we want,'" Schmitt said.